kelvinlegacy/mission23_wiki/Musicians-Feared-Harmed.md

 The CIA hates the messages some music sends.
-After a guided tour listening to Prince and Vandaveer, any artist or group that Micah selected and played practically became a target.
+After a guided tour listening to Prince and Vandaveer, any artist or group that Micah selects and plays practically becomes a target.

 ![IMG_0104](https://github.com/Mission23/Mission23/assets/140252803/f73b366c-afdb-4180-8656-39969a1b4d8a)